4 min reading

-If the Gateways selected for the IoT network do not meet the above requirements, then those Gateways will cost the operator significantly more on a yearly basis, and worse even increasing their cost YoY as the products age, becoming less reliable, causing more equipment downtime.
+If the Gateways selected for the IoT network do not meet the above requirements, then those Gateways will cost the operator significantly more on a yearly basis, and worse even increase their cost YoY as the age of the product, becomes less reliable, causing more equipment downtime.

 LoRaWAN® Network Operators Cost Drivers

 The traditional cellular operators have on average 30 years of deployment and operation experience and have optimized their model to ensure the selected Basestation must guarantee high performance, network availability, and low operating cost.
 They don’t select the lowest priced Basestations as they know the network performance and operating cost and total network cost will suffer.
 This will not only make them less competitive, but also result in losing customers to the competition, and not being able to reinvest into growing and improving the network.
 For this reason, all wireless operators protect the true network cost and how they have optimized it – it is one of their key metrics that determines not just profitability, but future growth, market expansions, partnerships and M&A activity.

 Today there are some LoRaWAN® operators that had to fix or replace the LoRaWAN® Gateways only after 1-3 years of operation.
 It is important to note that a replacement cost of LoRaWAN® Gateways in most cases is more expensive than the cost of the Gateways.
 Furthermore, the incremental cost due to the suboptimal quality of LoRaWAN® Gateways adds a minimum of 25% to well over 100% to the yearly Operating Cost of the LoRaWAN® Network.